 To grow revenue from clients we must facilitate the use of our payment platform by our clients to process the amounts paid to them by their customers.
 The more our clients use our platform and rely upon our features to automate their payments, the more payment volume is processed on our solution.
 This metric provides an important indication of the value of the transactions that our clients' customers are completing on our payment platform and is an indicator of our ability to generate revenue from our clients.
-We define total payment volume as the total amount paid to our clients on our payments platform in a given period.
+We define total payment volume as the total amount paid to our clients on our payments platforms in a given period.

-Revenue Less Ancillary Services, Revenue Less Ancillary Services at Constant Currency, Adjusted Gross Profit, Adjusted Gross Margin and Adjusted EBITDA
+Revenue Less Ancillary Services, Revenue Less Ancillary Services at Constant Currency, Adjusted Gross Profit, Adjusted Gross Margin, EBITDA, Adjusted EBITDA and Non-GAAP Operating Expenses